bartelsjoshuac/Corduroy/GCS.md

 1. Navigate to the /source directory and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.*
 3. Navigate to */source/corduroyproject*
 4. Start the container: *docker-compose up -d*  // This will take a long time the first time.
-5. Start a shell and create the Django SuperUser: *docker-compose exec web bash*.
+5. Start a shell: *docker-compose exec web bash*
+6. create the Django SuperUser: *python manage.py createsuperuser*
-6. Populate the demo user: *python manage.py populate_users*
+7. Populate the demo user: *python manage.py populate_users*
-7. Populate some sample data: *python manage.py populate_data*
+8. Populate some sample data: *python manage.py populate_data*
-8. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000
+9. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

 ## Going back to GCS
 1. gcloud init //Select your project